LGro/reunicorn-website/content/en/imprint.md

 06842 Dessau-Roßlau

 ### Information on Online Dispute Resolution {.title .is-4}

-The European Commission has set up a platform for Online Dispute Resolution (ODR).
-This platform is intended to serve as a point of contact for the out-of-court resolution of disputes relating to contractual obligations under online sales contracts and online service contracts.

-The platform is provided at [ec.europa.eu/consumers/odr/](https://ec.europa.eu/consumers/odr/).

 WTF Kooperative eG does not participate in dispute resolution proceedings before consumer arbitration bodies.